How to Build Self-Esteem?

-The right kind of self esteem is not vain and will not lead to pride but to humility “let each esteem others better than himself” (Philippians 2:3).
+The right kind of self esteem is not vain and will not lead us to pride but to humility.
+The Lord urges, “let each esteem others better than himself” (Philippians 2:3).
 For Christ “Who, being in the form of God, thought it not robbery to be equal with God: But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men” (Philippians 2:6,7).

-Also, when we have the right kind of self esteem, we will value ourselves highly and separate from sin that degrades us.
-For God has given us a high calling and an honorable mission “But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light” (2 Peter 2:9).
+Also, when we have the right kind of self esteem, we will value ourselves as God sees us and separate from sin that degrades us.
+For God has given us a high calling and an honorable mission.
+The apostle Peter wrote, “But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light” (1 Peter 2:9).